LAW DEPARTMENT CLIENT SERVICE AND SATISFACTION

 We will help you improve client service levels with:

-Client service alignment – Client service teams, whether organized by practice, by region or by business unit, can be extremely useful in strengthening communications, accountability and the department’s overall ability to deliver the highest quality client service.
-We will work with you to redesign you law department structure around the client groups it serves.
+Client service teams, whether organized by practice, by region or by business unit, can be extremely useful in strengthening communications, accountability and the department’s overall ability to deliver the highest quality client service.
+We will work with you to redesign your law department structure around the client groups it serves.

 You will identify the key service issues important to your clients, improve communications, clarify lawyer roles, agree on expectations and responsibilities, and consistently deliver on your commitment to superior client service.